laravel/docs/starter-kits.md

 <a name="breeze-and-next"></a>
 ### Breeze & Next.js / API

-Laravel Breeze can also scaffold an authentication API that is ready to authenticate modern single-page applications such as those powered by [Next](https://nextjs.org), [Nuxt](https://nuxtjs.org), and others.
+Laravel Breeze can also scaffold an authentication API that is ready to authenticate modern JavaScript applications such as those powered by [Next](https://nextjs.org), [Nuxt](https://nuxtjs.org), and others.
 To get started, specify the `api` stack as your desired stack when executing the `breeze:install` Artisan command:

 ```nothing
 php artisan breeze:install api